 Five million US dollars for Kewazo

-Proptech gets money from Silicon Valley: venture capitalist True Ventures leads Kewazo's Series A funding round of five million euros.
+The proptech receives money from Silicon Valley: venture capitalist True Ventures leads Kewazo's Series A financing round of five million euros.

-Kewazo is receiving five million US dollars in its Series A funding round, led by Silicon Valley venture capitalist True Ventures, which also participated in the seed funding round in 2018.
-Also on board is existing investor MIG AG, a Munich-based venture capital firm that was already involved with Biontech during its startup phase.
+Kewazo receives five million US dollars in its Series A financing round, led by Silicon Valley venture capitalist True Ventures, which was also involved in the seed financing round in 2018.
+The existing investor MIG AG, a Munich-based venture capital company that was already involved in the founding phase of Biontech, is also participating.
 The money brings the total amount invested in Kewazo to nine million US dollars.

-The start-up is developing construction robot technology such as the Liftbot freight elevator for scaffolding, which automates material transport, meaning scaffolding does not have to be erected exclusively by hand.
-At the same time, it collects data that is made available to customers via a platform.
-"With the new investment, we want to expand our robot fleet in Europe and the US, introduce the Robot-as-a-Service (RaaS) model and enable other digital services," says CEO Artem Kuchukov.
+The start-up develops construction robot technology such as the Liftbot freight elevator for scaffolding, which automates material transport so that scaffolding does not have to be erected manually.
+At the same time, data is collected and made available to customers via a platform.
+"With the new investment, we want to expand our robot fleet in Europe and the USA, introduce the Robot-as-a-Service (RaaS) model and enable further digital services," says Managing Director Artem Kuchukov.

 Newsletter